Kevin Weeks: Arrest

-On November 17, 1999, Weeks, O'Neil, and other Winter Hill associates were arrested in South Boston by agents of the Drug Enforcement Administration and the Massachusetts State Police.
-The next afternoon, he was presented with a 29-count indictment under the Racketeer Influenced and Corrupt Organizations Act (RICO).
+On November 17, 1999, Weeks, O'Neil, and other Winter Hill associates were arrested in South Boston by agents of the DEA, the Massachusetts State Police and the Internal Revenue Service (IRS).
+The next afternoon, he was presented with a 29-count indictment under the Racketeer Influenced and Corrupt Organizations Act (RICO), which alleged extortion, money laundering and drug trafficking.
+A 79-page affidavit by state police Lieutenant Thomas Duffy provided a broad outline of the activities of the Winter Hill Gang and listed various criminal acts committed by Weeks.
+The charges carried a potential sentence of life imprisonment.
 At first refusing to cooperate, Weeks was transferred to a Federal penitentiary in Rhode Island.